dotninjas/dotninjas.github.io/ninja/tubs.py.md

 ```

+### `Sym`

-`Sym`: incrementally adds and subtracts symbol counts as well the most common symbol
+Incrementally adds and subtracts symbol counts as well the most common symbol
        (the 'mode').
 Can report column 'entropy'.
 ```python